 Cost measures are risk-adjusted to account for differences at the patient level that can impact outcomes and costs, irrespective of the quality of care provided.

-In the event that the minimum case volume isn’t achieved for either broad measure (20 for TPCC and 35 for MSPB) or any of the episode-based measures (10 for Procedural measures and 20 for Acute Inpatient Medical Condition) a Cost performance category score would not be possible.
+In the event that the minimum case volume is not achieved for either broad measure (20 for TPCC and 35 for MSPB) or any of the episode-based measures (10 for Procedural measures and 20 for Acute Inpatient Medical Condition) a Cost performance category score would not be possible.
 In these instances the points reserved for Cost (20%) will be e-allocated to Promoting Interoperability (5%) and Quality (15%).

 Reporting for the Cost category will be simple as no data submission is required.
 Instead, Medicare will aggregate any and all required information from claims that clinicians submit for services rendered.